nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 #### 2. Exploratory visualization of the dataset.

-Let's look how the data looks like
+Let's look how the data looks like.
-The below plot shows randomimages for each class
+The below plot shows random images for each class

 ![Distribution](./writeup_images/alleexamples.png)